Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

-World right now because Donald Trump won the election of 2016!
-The entire season has been something of an emotional cluster fuck to begin with, but nowhere near like it was the last two months.
-I haven’t seen us so split as we have been during this time.
-So now that I got that off my chest, I wanted to talk about an increasingly heart rendering realization I had as I was watching the polls.
+That was the reaction coming from half the American populace and most of the rest of the world after Donald Trump won the election in 2016.
+The entire season had been something of an emotional cluster fuck to begin with.
+I haven’t seen us so split as we had been during that time.
+I wanted to talk about an increasingly heart rendering realization I had as I was watching the polls.

 If there are two things Americans have always prided themselves on, it’s our values and our practicality.
 Decades past have portrayed these two ideals as going hand in hand: the protestant work ethic.
 The reality though has been that they have been at odds more time than not throughout our history, or have been interpreted differently by many people to mean several different things.

 When Trump started his campaign, he opened up with a brutal stereotype of Mexicans as criminals and said he was going to build a wall along the southern border.
 Not too long after that, he openly voiced his support for banning Muslims from the United States.
 He quickly went from funny businessman to the physical manifestation of America’s worst aspects: a dark image of ourselves we were trying to get passed.

 Then the recording came out where he openly talked about grabbing women's vaginas and pretty much endorsing sexual assault.
 While many of his supporters were racists and hateful people, fueled by rage and not reason, the rest thought of themselves as decent people.
 These were not actions that they themselves would do, and yet they still voted for this person who hasn’t even actively apologized for his comments, past or present.
 And this is what blew our collective minds.

 What the fuck happened to those vaunted values that we boast about so often?